CoolCrabsCollective/WizEngineQuickStart/README.md

 make
 ```

-This will produce an .nro file in the folder `client/out/switch/` you can then copy onto your switch.
+This will produce an .nro file in the folder `client/out/switch/` you can then copy onto your switch open with (Yuzu)[!https://yuzu-emu.org/].